-The searched area is the smallest area of the highest confidence region around the pixel of maximum probability, to include the sky location of the injected GW signal.
-For instance, if the injected position is at a pixel of probability p, the searched area is calculated from all the sum of the pixels, which have larger probabilities than p.
-According this definition, the searched area should have similar behavior as the offset angles.
-The schematic diagram is also in the 9.2.
+The searched area is the smallest area of the highest confidence region around the pixel of maximum probability, that includes the sky location of the injected GW signal.
+For instance, if the injected position is at a pixel of probability p, the searched area is calculated from the sum of all the pixels, which have larger probabilities than p.
+According to this definition, the searched area should have a similar behavior as the offset angles.
+The schematic diagram is also in figure 9.2.